Best Joint Personal Loans in April 2026

 Joint personal loan rates

-Best For: saving money on interest with a short-term joint loan
+Best for: Saving money with a short-term joint loan – First Tech

-First Tech Federal Credit Union’s low rates, short loan terms and low starting amounts can help you save money on your loan.
-Choosing short loan terms, like First Tech’s six-month starting term, can help you save money on interest for your joint personal loan.
+Rocket Loans ’s low rates, short loan terms and low starting amounts can help you save money on your loan.
+Choosing short loan terms, like First Tech’s 36-month starting term, can help you save money on interest for your joint personal loan.

 You must meet at least one of the following criteria to join First Tech:

-Many lenders only offer discounts for autopay, but Upgrade offers three ways to get discounted rates: signing up for automatic payments, using your car as collateral and using the loan money to consolidate debt.
+Many lenders only offer discounts for autopay, but Upgrade offers four ways to get lower rates: signing up for automatic payments, using your car as collateral, using your home’s fixtures as collateral and using the loan money to consolidate debt.
 If you’re applying with a co-borrower to get lower rates, you can lower your rate even more with one or more of these discounts.

 What is a joint loan?